mhasan002/InvoiceGenius2/replit.md

 - Implemented responsive design for mobile and desktop layouts
 - Added Recent Invoices snapshot table with proper data handling

+### List Services Page Implementation (January 28, 2025)
+- Built comprehensive service and package management system with tab-based interface
+- Created independent Services and Packages sections with no data linkage
+- Implemented full CRUD operations for both services and packages
+- Added form validation and error handling with toast notifications
+- Services feature: name and unit price management with table view
+- Packages feature: custom service bundles with optional quantities and fixed pricing
+- Used dialogs for add/edit forms and alert dialogs for delete confirmations
+- Responsive design with mobile-friendly modals and layouts

 ## System Architecture

 ### Frontend Architecture